 An easy way to create an open, comfortable environment around taboo topics is to discuss your own experiences.
 Describe your experience and how you may have overcome it.
 It could help those around you feel more comfortable sharing their stories.

 Example: “I had a rough week at work.
 Four people called in sick and I had to jump into new positions to help out.
 I didn’t even get a thank you for my effort.”

 This example is a small way of sharing how you felt during the week.
 If you’re sharing something that hasn’t been resolved ask your family for ideas on how they think you should handle a situation.
 Even if they don’t share too much about themselves, by encouraging them to think of a solution for you, they can start to trigger their own solution-focused thinking.

 Talk about Other People

 You may be thinking, “no way, I don’t gossip!”.
 According to psychology professor David Ludden, gossip can be positive or neutral – it’s not always negative.
 So how can it help with having a comfortable conversation about mental health?
-By talking about the mental health of people who are not in your present, it is still opening up the conversation.
+Talking about the mental health of people who are not in your presence, is still opening up the conversation.

 Example: “It makes me so sad that Shania is struggling with depression.
 Her mother said it seemed to have come on all of a sudden.
 What do you think caused it?”